PlutoZhang/Zowe-docs/topics/atlas-troubleshoot.md

-# Troubleshooting installation and configuration
+# Troubleshooting Atlas installation and configuration

 If Atlas REST APIs do not work, check the following items: